 - Applicants should have a minimum GRE combined verbal and quantitative score of 305; however, the combined GRE score for new students in recent years has been 315-331.

 - International students, except permanent residents, are required to submit TOEFL or IELTS scores.
 An acceptable TOEFL score is a minimum of 600 (250 computer-based test or 100 internet-based test) or a minimum IELTS score of 7.0 (with no subscore lower than 6.0).
-Automatic waivers of this requirement are granted for persons who have completed a bachelor’s degree (or higher) at an accredited university in the United States, United Kingdom, Canada (excluding French Quebec), Africa (English speaking), Australia, or New Zealand.
+Automatic waivers of this requirement are granted for persons who have, or will have, completed a bachelor’s degree (or higher) at an accredited university in the United States, United Kingdom, Canada (excluding French Quebec), Africa (English speaking), Australia, or New Zealand.

 - You must have the ability to program in at least one computer language.